 Approximately two weeks before the start of your tenancy, if you have accepted your accommodation offer, you will receive an email inviting you to complete our online induction to life in our residences.

 On the final page of the induction you will be able to book an arrival slot and download your check-in QR code.
 We recommend that you print this page which will have useful information on where to go on the day, telephone numbers you might need, and the QR code, which you will need to present on arrival.

 A friendly team will meet you, scan your QR code to check you in, and then give you your keys and show you how to get to your room.

 Please note that you will be told your room number on arrival at your accommodation only; we're unable to give you this information any earlier.

 Welcome week activities will be taking place across your residence and the University to welcome you and give you the best introduction to University life.
-You'll find out more about the events at your residence on arrival, and through our Facebook Page and Junior Common Room.
+You'll find out more about the events at your residence on arrival and through our Facebook Page.